Stephanie-02/checkpoint-practice-js-exercise/readme.md

 Write getters and setters for all the properties.

 In the class Student:
  - write a method called "signup", which receives a callback.
 This callback function just returns "Develhope".
 The "signup" method returns a promise, that resolves with "Congrats, you joined ACADEMY_NAME!" after 2 seconds, where ACADEMY_NAME is the string that the callback will return.
+Use .then() and console.log the string we get when the promise resolves.

 Call this signup method at least once, for a student.